-A portion of the long-term equity awards granted to Messrs.
-Christopher, Martin, Sigloch and Miritello are performance-based, and vesting is contingent upon the Company's performance on two metrics: (i) adjusted earnings before interest, taxes, depreciation and amortization (EBITDA), and (ii) average return on invested capital (ROIC).
-As discussed above in the section entitled "2020 Say-on-Pay Vote and Stockholder Engagement," the Company adopted these operational metrics in response to stockholder outreach regarding the appropriateness of the metrics historically used by the Company.
-Using these two metrics ensures that performance-based awards to these NEOs will only vest based upon the achievement of specified growth targets over a three-year performance period, which for the 2020 grants, was December 29, 2019 to December 31, 2022.
-For this purpose, the adjusted EBITDA metric means the average adjusted EBITDA achieved by the Company during each of the three fiscal years during the performance period, as compared with an adjusted EBITDA target of \$204.0 million.
+Of the long-term equity awards granted to our NEOs in 2021, 100% are performance-based, and vesting is contingent upon the Company's performance on two metrics: (i) adjusted earnings before interest, taxes, depreciation and amortization (EBITDA), and (ii) average return on invested capital (ROIC).
+As discussed in last year's proxy, the Company adopted these operational metrics in 2020 in response to stockholder outreach regarding the appropriateness of the metrics historically used by the Company.
+Using these two metrics ensures that performance-based awards to these NEOs will only vest based upon the achievement of specified growth targets over a three-year performance period, which for the 2021 grants, was December 27, 2020 to December 31, 2023.
+For this purpose, the adjusted EBITDA metric means the average adjusted EBITDA achieved by the Company during each of the three fiscal years during the performance period, as compared with an adjusted EBITDA target of \$216.24 million.
 The average ROIC metric means the average ROIC achieved by the Company during each of the three fiscal years during the performance period, as compared with an average ROIC target of 11.0%.
 For purposes of the average ROIC metric, ROIC means, in respect of a given fiscal year, the quotient obtained by dividing the Company's after-tax operating income for such fiscal year by average invested capital in respect of such fiscal year (with invested capital being the average of beginning and ending long-term debt and equity in respect of such fiscal year).

-The degree to which the performance-based equity awards granted to Messrs.
-Christopher, Martin, Sigloch and Miritello vest is contingent upon the Company's actual performance as compared with the adjusted EBITDA and average ROIC targets, each weighted on a 50%-50% basis.
+The degree to which the performance-based equity awards granted to our NEOs vest is contingent upon the Company's actual performance as compared with the adjusted EBITDA and average ROIC targets, each weighted on a 50%-50% basis.
 The tables below illustrate the applicable achievement levels and corresponding vesting percentages for each metric.
 In both tables, the vesting percentages reflect the 50%-50% weighting of the two metrics.
 As for each metric, if the achievement percentage is less than 80%, the vesting percentage is 0%.
 Moreover, if the achievement percentage is between the specified levels, the vesting percentage is determined by linear interpolation.